-Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or Corvallis at Corvallis Office Phone Number 541-757-1566 if you have any questions or to schedule an appointment with Dr. Howerton, Dr. Hopkin and Dr. Kennedy today!
+Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or Corvallis at Corvallis Office Phone Number 541-757-1566 if you have any questions or to schedule an appointment with Dr. Howerton, Dr. Hopkin, Dr. Kennedy and Dr. Clark today!

 Early Recognition of Impacted Eyeteeth is the Key to Successful Treatment

 The older the patient, the more likely an impacted eyetooth will not erupt naturally even if the space is available in the dental arch.
 The American Association of Orthodontists recommends that a panorex screening x-ray, along with a dental examination, be performed on all dental patients at around the age of seven years to determine if all the adult teeth are present or are experiencing complications in erupting properly.
 This exam is usually performed by your general dentist or hygienist who will refer you to an orthodontist if a problem is identified.